Sanket-Kayastha/array_question/README.md

 These are question of array.
+Important of interview and exam.